notlibrary/tpm/README.md

 L = \sqrt[3]{320000000} m^3 ~= 684 m
 $$

-So you need the cube with the edge 684 meters filled with the toothpaste to brush them all for rest of their lives
+So you need the cube with the edge 684 meters filled with the toothpaste to brush them all for the rest of their lives

 Good luck with that